 Students who enrol online are advised of their actual course fees when they complete their registration in classes.
 The fee is based on subsidies, concessions, types of study and the actual units enrolled.

 Only when students complete their enrolment and pay the applicable fees, will they be entitled to attend class, sit for examinations, receive results and complete qualifications as well as use amenities and services.

 The latest information will be available on the course page.
-Some courses will have no fees listed and students are encouraged to contact the relevant TAFE campus for further information.

 Students thinking about studying at TAFE SA will need to think carefully about managing course costs and organise funds for payment before they enrol.
 Download "Money Matters" brochure about organisations and services that offer financial assistance or grants to students (PDF).
-You can also contact Learner Services for advice and referral.
+You can also contact Student Services for advice and referral.

 Depending on the course, there may be an additional charge for materials including specialist kits, textbooks and uniforms that are paid for by the student and will become a student’s property.
 Details of additional fees are indicated at the relevant course page.